Lazy Luddite Log

 For news and views I'm a Guardian Australia reader.
 This is hardly surprising for someone of my ideology but I find that it has the integrity to rise above its own editorial position.
 I also find that its comments sections (themselves moderated) attract a variety of opinion-holders who by-and-large still understand the value of respectful debate.
 Its critics of music and movies tend to pretentiousness but I can always skip that.

-There is always room for some course correction.
+And yet there is always room for some course correction.
 Any news source will tend to focus on crisis.
-To compensate for that I subscribe to Future Crunch for positive news from a progressive bent.
+To compensate for that I subscribe to Fix The News for positive news from a progressive bent.

 Sometimes I want more wide-ranging debate so dip into a few heterodox sites (but never so much that I fall into a 'rabbit hole').
 At other times I want to listen to a kind of discussion that is defined by an abundance of respect and calm consideration.
 For that the Minefield podcast on ABC is an excellent example.